 The symptoms of psoriatic arthritis include the classic joint pain and inflammation.
-But, individuals living with the disease often develop tendonitis, generalized fatigue, dactylitis, heel pain, back pain, nail pitting and other changes, and reduced mobility to name a few.
+But, individuals living with the disease may develop problems such as tendonitis, generalized fatigue, dactylitis (finger pain and swelling), heel pain, back pain, nail pitting, and reduced joint mobility.
 While there are five different types of psoriatic arthritis, the most common type affects joints asymmetrically.
 In contrast, rheumatoid arthritis typically affects joints symmetrically; that is, the same joints on both sides of the body.

 The most common type of treatment for psoriatic arthritis is the use of NSAIDs and DMARDs.
 However, individual diet is also gaining attention as a possible trigger and/or suppressant for psoriatic arthritis symptoms.

-When it comes to psoriatic arthritis, many of the foods on the “good list” are the same types found on other types of healthy diet lists for heart health, diabetes, and cancer.
-Many of these foods are good for decreasing inflammation.
-Naturally, since joint inflammation is a major symptom of psoriatic arthritis, these types of foods are beneficial with this disease as well.
+When it comes to psoriatic arthritis, many of the foods on the “good list” are the same types found on other types of healthy diet lists such as for heart health, diabetes, and cancer.
+Many of these foods have the effect of decreasing inflammation.
+Naturally, since joint inflammation is a major symptom of psoriatic arthritis, these types of foods are beneficial for people who have this disease.

 What should you eat to decrease inflammation?
 As a starting base, your diet should include: